grab/cocoapods-binary-cache/README.md

 # Cocoapods binary cache

-This plugin helps to reduce the build time of Xcode projects which use Cocoapods by prebuilding pod frameworks and cache them in a remote repository.
+This plugin helps to reduce the build time of Xcode projects which use Cocoapods by prebuilding pod frameworks and cache them in a remote repository to share across multiple machines.

 # Demo project and benchmark